joonanyl/solita-assignment/README.md

 For the web application, I used Next.js 13 with TypeScript because I have just done a project using Next.js for my friends competing in a business idea competition.
 I like developing with Next.js alot especially because of the server side rendering aspect.

 For data fetching, I was before this used to React Query and I had heard of Vercel's SWR, so I decided to just try it out for fun in this project.
-I also use the native fetch API where I create a form, because I had a problem using SWR's mutation.